JingweiToo/Machine-Learning-Toolbox/README.md

 * This toolbox contains 8 widely used machine learning algorithms

-* The < A_Main.m file > provides the examples of how to use these methods on benchmark dataset
+* The `A_Main` file provides the examples of how to use these methods on benchmark dataset

 * Main goals of this toolbox are:
   + Sharing knowledge on machine learning works
   + Helping others in machine learning projects

 ## Usage
-The main function *jml* is used to perform the classification.
-You may switch the algorithm by simply changes the 'da' to [other abbreviations](/README.md#list-of-available-machine-learning-methods)
+The main function `jml` is used to perform the classification.
+You may switch the algorithm by simply changes the `'da'` to [other abbreviations](/README.md#list-of-available-machine-learning-methods)
 * If you wish to use discriminate analysis ( DA ) classifier then you may write
 ```code
 ML = jml('da',feat,label,opts);